Secure Federated Transfer Learning

-Recent several years have seen a surge of studies on encrypted machine learning.
+Recent years have witnessed a surge of studies on encrypted machine learning.
 For example, Google introduced a secure aggregation scheme to protect the privacy of aggregated user updates under their federarted learning framework \cite{Bonawitz:2017:PSA:3133956.3133982}.
-CryptoNets \cite{cryptonets-applying-neural-networks-to-encrypted-data-with-high-throughput-and-accuracy} adapted neural network computations to work with data encrypted with Homomorphic Encryption \cite{Rivest1978}.
-CryptoDL \cite{DBLP:journals/corr/McMahanMRA16} approximates the activation functions in neural networks with low degree polynomials to achieve less precision loss in prediction.
-DeepSecure \cite{DBLP:journals/corr/RouhaniRK17} uses Yao's Garbled Circuit Protocol for data encryption instead of HE.
-All of these frameworks are designed for making encrypted predictions with a server-end model, therefore are applicable for inference only.
-SecureML \cite{DBLP:journals/iacr/MohasselZ17} is a multi-party computing scheme which uses secret-sharing \cite{Rivest79howto} and Yao's Garbled Circuit for encryption and supports collaborative training for linear regression, logistic regression and neural networks, which is recently extended by \cite{Mohassel:2018:AMP:3243734.3243760} with three-party computation.
-Differential Privacy \cite{Dwork:2008:DPS:1791834.1791836} is another thread of works for privacy-preserving training.
-It has the weakness that raw data is possibly exposed and could not make inference on a single entity.
+CryptoNets \cite{cryptonets-applying-neural-networks-to-encrypted-data-with-high-throughput-and-accuracy} adapted neural network computations to work with data encrypted via Homomorphic Encryption (HE).
+SecureML \cite{DBLP:journals/iacr/MohasselZ17} is a multi-party computing scheme which uses secret-sharing and Yao's Garbled Circuit for encryption and supports collaborative training for linear regression, logistic regression and neural networks.